-FDA approval for OCA is pending at the time of this report.
+Given the very recent FDA approval of obeticholic acid, no coverage policies were available at the time of this report.
 This section will be updated as coverage policies become available.

 UDCA

 UDCA is widely covered by most public and private payers in the New England region and nationally.
 Many insurers cover both generic and brand name formulations, with brand names falling into higher tiers and sometimes requiring prior authorization.